benjaminion/upgrading-ethereum-book/src/book.md

 ##### The `signature` root

 The final part of the `IndexedAttestation` we need to deal with is the `signature` field.
-This is of type `Signature`, which is a `Vector[uint8, 96]`.
+This is of type `Signature`, which is a `Vector[uint8, 96]` and rule 1 applies.
 This is simple to Merkleize as it is exactly three chunks when packed.
 The `merkleize_chunks()` function takes care of adding a single virtual zero chunk to make a power-of-two number of leaves.

 ```python
 assert(a.signature.hash_tree_root() ==